meltingice1337/xprotect/README.md

 Protect your files easy &amp; secure
 ### What is this ?

 **XProtect** protects your files easy & secure and with a beautiful GUI.
 Not only you can encrypt/decrypt files, you can create an executable that will contain all your files.
 You can take this executable everywhere and extract your files **on the spot**, without needing any extra software.
 You can press 'Add Files' or use drag and drop to add files.
-You can press 'Remove Files' or press delete to remove the selected files in the list.
+You can press 'Remove Files' or delete in order to remove the selected files in the list.
 As encryption algorithm it uses AES-256.

 There are 2 methods of encryption: